 Goal 5: Achieve gender equality and empower all women and girls: I have been chosen by the University for Aurora, women leadership in Higher Education training programme in 2016 and currently serve as Advance HE UK role model.
 As co-chairs (with a colleague from professional services) of the Women of Westminster Network (WoW) for Research and Knowledge Exchange, we have played a crucial role in discussing with higher management confidentially about the struggles women face, including those related to career progression, lack of representation, unequal pay, and other related issues.

 Goal 8: Promote sustained and sustainable economic growth, full and productive employment and decent work for all.
 I have spearheaded research-driven initiatives like the Gene Editors of the Future (2020) and Discover to Recover (2022).
-These initiatives have successfully for the first time established a robust platform for PhD, postgraduate, and undergraduate collaborations for over 350 students while simultaneously improving their employability prospects.
+These initiatives have successfully for the first time established a robust platform for PhD, postgraduate, and undergraduate collaborations for over 700 students at Westminster and 100s of students through international events across countries.

-Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation: I created the Genome Engineering Laboratory established a niche for students to explore innovations and made multiple student success stories year after year and, I have successfully guided three PhD candidates to completion, on par with the achievements of leading research institutions.
-My work on the “Gene Editors of the Future” has been highlighted in the SDG report of the University and the program is recognised as the largest and longest running Vertically Integrated extracurricular project on CRISPR technology.
+Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation: I created the Genome Engineering Laboratory established a niche for students to explore innovations and made multiple student success stories year after year and, I have successfully guided four PhD candidates to completion, on par with the achievements of leading research institutions.
+My work on the “Gene Editors of the Future” has been highlighted in the SDG reports of the University and the program is recognised as the largest and longest running Vertically Integrated extracurricular project on CRISPR technology.

 Goal 17: Partnership for the goals.
-I serve as a role model for actively involving students as creators, leaders, and partners in research and education delivery.
 Presently, I collaborate with more than seven institutions spanning India, Thailand, Dubai, and Kazakhstan, sharing and implementing best practices.
 I have delivered over 15 online workshops during the pandemic to promote innovations in scientific research including remote parts of the world.

 Scientific Research Interests